Countly/countly-sdk-documentation/android/current.md

 //enable star rating for each new version Countly.sharedInstance().setStarRatingDisableAskingForEachAppVersion(false);</code></pre>
 <p>
-  <span style="font-weight:400">The star-rating callback provides functions for two events. <code>OnRate</code></span><span style="font-weight:400">&nbsp;is called when the user chooses a rating. <code>OnDismiss</code></span><span style="font-weight:400">&nbsp;is called when the user clicks the back button, clicks outside the dialog, or clicks the "Dismiss" button.
+  <span style="font-weight: 400;">The star-rating callback provides functions for two events. <code>OnRate</code></span><span style="font-weight: 400;">&nbsp;is called when the user chooses a rating. <code>OnDismiss</code></span><span style="font-weight: 400;">&nbsp;is called when the user clicks the back button, clicks outside the dialog, or clicks the "Dismiss" button.
 The callback provided in the init function is only used when displaying the automatic star rating.
 Only the provided callback will be used for the manual star rating.</span>
 </p>
 <pre><code class="java">StarRatingCallback callback = new StarRatingCallback() {
     @Override
     public void OnRate(int rating) {
       //the user rated the app
     }

     @Override
     public void OnDismiss() {
       //the star rating dialog was dismissed
     }
 };</code></pre>
 <h2>Feedback widget</h2>